+Chugach has three financing leases and five operating leases, most of which are various land easements.
 Chugach's eight leases, recognized as right-of-use assets, consist of six land leases and two equipment leases, with remaining lease terms of two to forty-eight years and a weighted average lease term of 45 years.
 Chugach's operating and financing lease assets are presented as operating or financing right-of-use assets on our Consolidated Balance Sheet.
-The current portion of lease liabilities is included in current installments of long-term obligations and the long-term portion is presented as operating or financing lease liabilities on our Consolidated Balance Sheet.
+The current portion of lease liabilities is included in current installments of long-term obligations and the long-term portion is presented as operating or financing or financing or financing right-of-use liabilities on our Consolidated Balance Sheet.
 A weighted discount rate of 3.25% was used in calculating the right-to-use assets and lease liabilities.
 Chugach's discount rate was calculated using our incremental borrowing rate based on the average borrowing rate of our long-term debt.